A topic from the subject of Calibration in Chemistry.

 Main Concepts

 Calibration process: Involves immersing the pH meter probe into buffer solutions and adjusting the meter's readings to match the known pH values.
-Slope and offset adjustments: Adjustments made to the pH meter's electronics to improve accuracy.
+This often involves adjusting the slope (the sensitivity of the meter) and the offset (the zero point of the meter).

-* Verification: Checking the calibrated pH meter's accuracy by measuring the pH of a known buffer solution different from the ones used for calibration.
+Verification: Checking the calibrated pH meter's accuracy by measuring the pH of a known buffer solution different from the ones used for calibration.
+This confirms the accuracy of the calibration and helps identify potential issues.

 Importance of Calibration